Towards Temporal Compositional Reasoning in Long-Form Sports Videos: Method

 \paragraph{(1) Step-wise coverage.} $r_{\text{cov}}$ measures step-level temporal anchor coverage by rewarding trajectories in which reasoning steps are explicitly grounded in time.
 Concretely, we segment the model's \texttt{<thinking>} into steps and compute the proportion of steps that contain at least one explicit time anchor.

 \paragraph{(2) Temporal correctness.} $r_{\text{cor}}$ measures how well predicted anchors align with ground-truth anchors.
 We extract predicted anchors from the model's \texttt{<thinking>} and obtain ground-truth step anchors from the supervised process annotations.
 For each ground-truth anchor, we compute its best-match score against the predicted anchors, using span IoU for span--span matches and a distance-aware similarity for point--span or point--point matches.
 We then average these scores over all ground-truth anchors to obtain $r_{\text{cor}}\in[0,1]$.
-Detailed matching rules and scoring definitions are provided in the appendix.
+Detailed matching rules and scoring definitions are provided in Appendix~B.2.

 This reward design provides explicit supervision for temporal grounding: $r_{\text{cov}}$ encourages the model to cover all required evidence, while $r_{\text{cor}}$ pushes predicted anchors toward the annotated evidence spans.
-As a result, GRPO refines $\pi_0$ from merely producing anchored reasoning formats to generating accurate time-anchored reasoning chains grounded in verifiable evidence.
+As a result, tr-GRPO makes time anchors more learnable intermediate states, encouraging the policy to generate reasoning chains whose anchors are better aligned with verifiable evidence.